-The only problem most people can’t seem to fix is the fact that they are so hard to find that it feels like looking for a needle in a haystack.
+The only problem most people can’t seem to fix is the fact that they are so hard to find.
+They feel like finding a business mentor is like looking for a needle in a haystack.

-In addition to learning a lot of great information from them, you can also avoid potential mistakes that they have already had to experience and learn from.
+In addition to learning a lot of great information from a mentor, you can also avoid potential mistakes that they have already had to experience and learn from.

 So, with that being said, how do you look for a mentor who is great for you?
 If you have been wondering how to do this, just keep reading.

-I’ll be teaching you everything you need to know about how to find the best mentor for you in 4 easy steps.
+I’ll be teaching you everything you need to know about how to find the best mentor in 4 easy steps.

 1 – Don’t be afraid to go out of your comfort zone and reach out